 Q: What is the statute of limitations for product liability claims in Pennsylvania?

 Pennsylvania’s statute of limitations for product liability claims is two years from the date of injury.
 However, under the “discovery rule,” it is possible for this deadline to be extended under certain circumstances.
-If you believe that you may have a claim, we encourage you to contact us as soon as possible – even if you think your claim may have expired.
+If you sustained injuries because of defective products and you believe that you may have a claim, we encourage you to contact us as soon as possible – even if you think your claim may have expired.

-For more information about the compensation available for product-related injuries in Pennsylvania, please contact us to arrange a free, no-obligation consultation.
-To speak with a Philadelphia product liability lawyer at Munley Law in confidence, call (855) 866-5529 or inquire online today.
+For more information about the compensation available for defective product-related injuries in Pennsylvania, please contact us to arrange a free, no-obligation consultation.
+To speak with a Philadelphia personal injury lawyers at Munley Law Personal Injury Attorneys in confidence, call (570) 338-4494 or inquire online today.